cyberbotics/webots/docs/discord/technical-questions-2021.md

 I am currently programming in C language, but I am learning in a course to start writing in Python

-`@Simon Steinmann` My object is to use Webots to test robot designs, observe their operation, mechanical behavior, improve it and then physically build the robot
+<@239507682111913984> My object is to use Webots to test robot designs, observe their operation, mechanical behavior, improve it and then physically build the robot

-##### Simon Steinmann [Moderator] 01/10/2021 13:14:31
+##### Luftwaffel [Moderator] 01/10/2021 13:14:31
 Python is definitely easier and quicker imho

 ##### DrakerDG 01/10/2021 13:17:40
-`@Simon Steinmann`  definitely yes, the syntax is very friendly.
+<@239507682111913984>  definitely yes, the syntax is very friendly.
 In the little that I have advanced I really like how simple it is

-`@Simon Steinmann` Thank you very much for guiding me
+<@239507682111913984> Thank you very much for guiding me

 ##### AdityaDutt 01/10/2021 17:14:58
 I opened up a new world in webots, and the console is flooded with errors that say [javascript] ReferenceError: Can't find variable: webots (undefined:1)